Barryn Sorrell: Professional career

 Sorrell was selected by the Green Bay Packers in the fourth round (124th overall) of the 2025 NFL draft.
 On May 2, 2025, he signed his rookie contract with the Packers worth $5.14 million.

-Sorrell made his NFL debut in week 2 against the Washington Commanders.
-He recorded 1 tackle and 0.5 sacks in the 27–18 win.
+Sorrell made his NFL debut in Week 2 against the Washington Commanders, recording one tackle and 0.5 sacks in the 27–18 win.
+He made his first career start in Week 18 against the Minnesota Vikings, recording eight tackles, one sack, and one fumble recovery.